 Les Adams <email@example.com>

 Did You Know?

 This film's earliest documented telecast in the New York City area occurred Saturday 16 August 1947 on WCBS (Channel 2).
+In Cincinnati it first aired Monday 10 May 1948 on WLWT (Channel 4).
 See more

 King of the Sierras

 Written by Jimmy Franklin and Bobby Burns See more